buildbot/buildbot/master/docs/developer/stats-service.rst

 .. py:class:: buildbot.statistics.capture.CapturePropertyBase

    This is a base class for both :class:`CaptureProperty` and :class:`CapturePropertyAllBuilders` and abstracts away much of the common functionaltiy between the two classes.
-   Cannot be initialzed directly as it contains an abstract method and raises ``TypeError`` if tried.
+   Cannot be initialized directly as it contains an abstract method and raises ``TypeError`` if tried.
    It is initialized with the following arguments:

    ``property_name``